blockchaingate/Kanban-js/opencl/README.md

 2)  We have chosen to collapse the library in fewer files.
     This was an ad-hoc decision which we used to minimize our work on point 1).
+Where applicable,
-Where applicable, we have noted the origin of each pieces of code in our collapsed source code.
+    we have noted the origin of each piece of code in our version.
     The original library structure may be restored in the future.

 3)  We will refactor to openCL 2.0 when we are confident